jwellton/StartingOutWithCpp/README.md

 Author:  jwellton
 C++ programs
-This project tries to solve problems in Starting Out with C++ textbook and other sources
+Starting Out with C++ textbook and other sources projects